keithledgerwood/WICLab-guide/01-introduction.md

 ### Manual Tasks

- After you have signed into your demo org, but before you've added your first employee, do the following:
+ After you have initially signed into your Okta tenant, but before you've added your first employee, do the following:

  1. Click [WIC Acceleration Lab](<https://drive.google.com/drive/folders/105BjtBmVze3ruoFBdtSuPdW9-bDR8qqV?usp=drive_link target="_blank"> "Manual Chores") and then select **Open Link in New Tab**
  2. Follow the instructions in the **READ.ME** file.